aliyev12/sprint-planner/README.md

 ## Progress

-// handle stats - bring in some charting library.
-Create a new route preferrably to go and view the stats
+// handle 50% situations
+// disable view stats when there were no votes
+// add a Winner is 2 hours on top of h5
+// toast an error when clicking DOne without any votes, and skip the reset status